jack-thorp/Cloud-Resume-Challenge/Notes on Design and To Do:.md

     - Then a long line to scroll through a few photos
         - maybe explore other ways to present pics

+    - include a signature at the end?

     - HEY!
 Welcome to the little corner of the web where you can learn about me :).

 Resume:
-    - Use the green from the button
     - Resume download?
+    - broke up into section
     -